CSALabsAutomation/azure-cosmosdb-lab/steps/10_optimistic-concurrency-control/documentation.md

    > You should see that the second update call fails because value of the ETag property has changed.
 The **ItemRequestOptions** class specifying the original ETag value as an If-Match header caused the server to decide to reject the update operation with an "HTTP 412 Precondition failure" response code.

-> If this is your final lab, follow the steps in [Removing Lab Assets](11-cleaning_up.md) to remove all lab resources.